 There are both internal and external causes which can lead to an infection.
 Internal issues can be more complicated and can involve a variety of issues, namely within the digestive system.
 For cyclists, it’s quite often an external influence which leads to our attacks of discomfort.
-External causes often refers to bacteria entering the bladder through the urethra, and multiplying from there.
+External causes often refer to bacteria entering the bladder through the urethra and multiplying from there.

 What are the symptoms of Urinary Tract Infections?

-Symptoms can vary from person to person, and depending on the bacteria itself.
-Speaking from personal experience, I’ve had a UTI come on all of a sudden where passing urine would bring tears to my eyes, and I’ve had them creep up on me slowly where it would just start with an ache in my bladder.
+Symptoms can vary from person to person, and depend on the bacteria itself.
+Speaking from personal experience, I’ve had a UTI coming on all of a sudden where passing urine would bring tears to my eyes, and I’ve had them creep up on me slowly where it would just start with an ache in my bladder.

 The most common symptom is finding that you have to go to the loo a lot more frequently.
 Despite the bursting feeling of needing to urinate, you’ll find that you may only be able to pass a few drops at a time.
 Further down the line of infection, passing urine may be quite painful.
 It may burn and sting, even the little drops can be agonising.